 Elevation: 9,960 ft

 Climbing and access information for this peak is found on page 134.
 Ken Jones’ August 2011 trip report amd GPS track are added below.
-Updated June 2018
+Farther down the page is a brief discussion of the peak’s history as a fire lookout.
+Updated June 2019

 Taylor Mountain is a big hump of peak with a broad summit plateau and over two thousand feet of prominence.
 The ruins of a fire lookout.